 What we are saying is simply to stop and think.
 Try understanding self-reliance and simplicity.
 Stop wasting, stop the excess, save more money, save time, spend more time with your family.
 Do more of what you want to do, and less of what you need to do.
 Have a plan, learn new skills, let go of the comforts that put you on a couch all night and behind an eye-roasting computer monitor all day.
 Sit down and think about what you can do, what you want to do, and what you would love to achieve in your life.
 Think about the surplus of redundant things, expenses and experiences you don’t really need.
 The ones that leave no life altering improvements, the ones that leave regrets, ill health and toxic relationships.
 These are the things we can go without.

-Living a simple, self-reliant life will result in a healthier body and mind, self respect, self-confidence and a toolbox of knowledge to tackle any task.
+Living a simple, self-reliant life will lead to a healthier body and mind, self respect, self-confidence and a toolbox of knowledge to tackle any task.

 Too short, didn’t read